We were incredibly excited when the brilliant PMC Speakers asked us to create a state-of-the-art demo home cinema room.

 The loudspeakers for this amazing home cinema room were specified by the tech team at PMC.
 We’d seen the performance facts and technical data for the speakers and knew that they would deliver outstanding performance.

-We have previously used PMC speakers in many of our audio projects and this would actually be our second install of PMC in a home cinema room.
+We have previously used PMC speakers in many of our audio projects and this would actually be our second installation of PMC in a home cinema room.
 In our experience, the speakers perform brilliantly.
 It is said that they need a number of hours for running in, but you can see in our client’s faces that they are superb from the outset.
 And they only get better with time!

 The audio is provided in a 9.1.6 configuration.
 There are nine speakers for the front array and surround channels and six for the height channels.
 In addition, three powerful subwoofers deliver the LFE (or bass) channel: two SUB 2s mounted in the front wall and a passive XB3 mounted underneath the rear staged area.